OpenNebula/addon-iscsi-v7000/README.md

 Whith `REPLICATION=1` a replicated auxiliary volume will be created on `MGMT_AUX`.
 This volume is read-only, this is inherent to V7000 design.
 If you loose the master box, you will loose the VMs whose disks are mapped from this box.
 You can quickly recover by restarting the VMs and make them use the auxiliary volumes simply by setting `FAILOVER=1` datastore option.

 Once you have recovered from the incident, you can set back `FAILOVER=0`.
 All running VMs will continue to use auxiliary volumes but they will switch to master volumes on next deployment.
-If you decide to create new volumes while `FAILOVER=1`, it is your responsability to manage replication as soon as the other box is back online.
+If you decide to create new volumes while `FAILOVER=1`, it is your responsibility to manage replication as soon as the other box is back online.

 ## Optimizations

-You can configure jumbo frames (MTU=9000) on booth V7000 and iSCSI initiators.
-Please, make sure jubo frames are supported by your network equipment (switches, routers...)
+You can configure jumbo frames (MTU=9000) on both V7000 and iSCSI initiators.
+Please, make sure jumbo frames are supported by your network equipment (switches, routers...)
-You can also observe big performance improvement by using noop I/O scheduler inside VMs instead of cfq.
-Configure it with the `elevator=noop` kernel option.
+You can also achieve a big performance improvement by using noop I/O scheduler inside VMs and deadline I/0 scheduler on the hosts instead of cfq.
+Configure it with `elevator=noop` or `elevator=deadline` kernel options.
-Use deadline I/0 scheduler on the host.
-Configure it with the `elevator=deadline` kernel option.